schlae/Thinkpad700CPower/Thinkpad700CDock.md

 * VGA port
 * AC adapter

 There also also all the signals required to implement a single Micro Channel expansion slot, including the Auxiliary Video Extension (AVE).
 This does not include the +12V and -12V rails.
+It also does not appear to break out the CHRESET signal.

 Several pins implement functions specific to this laptop, including:
 * PWR\_SWITCH#: Bring this line low to turn on the laptop.
 Connected in parallel with the physical power switch.